Sweden at the 2026 Winter Olympics: Biathlon

-Sweden has qualified six female and six male biathletes through the 2024–25 Biathlon World Cup score.
+Sweden qualified six female and six male biathletes through the 2024–25 Biathlon World Cup score.
 The first biathletes to be selected were Martin Ponsiluoma, Sebastian Samuelsson, Elvira Öberg and Hanna Öberg.
+In December, Ella Halvarsson, Anna Magnusson, Viktor Brandt, Jesper Nelin and Malte Stefansson were selected by SOC.
+Linn Gestblom, Henning Sjökvist and Anna-Karin Heijdenberg were added in January.